How To Play Guitar video series, part 2!In this video, I first talk about how the open position chords become barre chords.

 The Major Pentatonic is what separates the content bedroom guitarist with the guitarist who wants to get to the next level.

-Many players get away with playing all their solos using Minor Pentatonic “box shapes” as a blanket scale, don’t limit yourself, learn all Major Pentatonic shapes as well and take the step to understanding music, on the guitar!
+Many players get away with playing all their solos using Minor Pentatonic “box shapes” as a blanket scale, don’t limit yourself, learn all Major Pentatonic shapes as well and take the step to understand music, on the guitar!

 All major barre chord shapes can be paired with a Major Pentatonic shape and once you completed the cycle of 4th exercise for both the minor and Major Pentatonic, calling out the names of the notes, you will know: